rwojsznis/navidrome-listenbrainz-jams/README.md

 ## Status dashboard

-A read-only web UI (default `http://localhost:8080`, set via `web.listen`) lists each discovered playlist with a progress bar, and a click-through page shows every track's state (in playlist / downloading / downloaded / missing / pending), attempts, last error, and the imported filename.
+A mostly read-only web UI (default `http://localhost:8080`, set via `web.listen`) lists each discovered playlist with a progress bar, and a click-through page shows every track's state (in playlist / downloading / downloaded / missing / pending), lyrics status, attempts, last error, the imported filename, and the original slskd download path it came from.

+A few recovery buttons let you nudge stuck tracks — **Retry** a missing track or all missing tracks, **Re-sync** a playlist against Navidrome, **Tag MBID** to force-match an imported-but-unresolved file, **Delete & restart** to throw away a wrong download and search again, and **Re-scan lyrics** to backfill `.lrc` files.
+See [`docs/behavior.md`](docs/behavior.md#dashboard-actions) for what each does.

 ## How tracks flow between services